MohammadWasil/Hierarchical-Attention-Network-for-Political-Affiliation-of-Youtube-Commenters/Model Cod/README.md

 CPU Version: ```conda install pytorch cpuonly -c pytorch```

 ### Train
+We will train 2 models: HAN and LSTM.

 #### HAN model
 Initially, `LAST_SAVED_EPOCH_HAN_MODEL` parameter in `config.yml` file will be `Null`.
 At this point, simply run the below command to train HAN model:
 ```{bash}